3demax/vlc-clickpause/README.md

 Know Bugs
 =========

  * You need to tick it every time you open VLC.
-This is a limitation of it's lua api.
+This is a limitation of VLC lua api.